dataout-org/rf_court_cases/README.md

 * The functions in 'bsr_parser.py' are designed to search for cases on the official Russian portal "Provosudie" (bsr.sudrf.ru) containing keywords a user defines;

 The license is [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

+Information for the Bellingcat hackathon:

+Team name: Dataout

+Team members: Andrei Nesterov

+Future work: Releasing a larger database of SOGI-based crimes in Russia between 2008–2023.